PortSwigger/burp-suite-enterprise-edition-ami/README.md

 ## AMI customer responsibilities

-When you use an AMI to deploy and run Burp Suite Enterprise Edition, it is your responsibility to do the following:
+When you use an AMI to deploy and run Burp Suite DAST, it is your responsibility to do the following:

 - Make sure that your instance is appropriately sized.
-- Keep Burp Suite Enterprise Edition up to date with our latest releases.
+- Keep Burp Suite DAST up to date with our latest releases.
 - Manage your infrastructure and security settings, such as your subnets, security groups, and TLS certificates.

 ### Supported regions